Sales and Marketing

 Customers who contact you to complain are already feeling frustrated.
 Don’t ask them to switch to another channel -- answer them where they reached out.
 A centralized inbox lets you focus on the solution, instead of directing traffic.

 A quality software will have reporting that lets you derive insights from all your customer complaints.
-Use reporting to view the number of complaints of a particular type, status of different complaints, or the time it takes your team to resolve complaints.
+Use reporting to view the number of complaints of a particular type, the status of different complaints, or the time it takes your team to resolve complaints.
 Lifecycle reports can reveal which types of complaints take the longest amount of time to resolve or which are delayed the most by waiting for information from other teams.

 It can be easy to get overwhelmed with the options for your data, but Freshdesk’s Team Dashboards lets you focus on the metrics that matter.
 And you can use plain words to ask your helpdesk what you want to know like, “How many tickets were reopened last month?”